 DESIGNATED EMPHASIS IN WOMEN, GENDER AND SEXUALITY (DEWGS)

-The Designated Emphasis program was developed to accommodate some of the many students who conduct graduate-level research in gender and/or sexuality related topics.
+The Designated Emphasis program was developed to accommodate some of the many students who conduct graduate-level research in gender and/or sexuality related topics on the Berkeley campus.
 Administered by the Department of Gender & Women’s Studies and its affiliated faculty, the DEWGS provides its students with certification as well as with a context for the interdisciplinary exchange of ideas and development of research.

 Students admitted to the Designated Emphasis program should enroll in the required introductory seminar (GWS 200) offered the following spring if possible, and must complete that seminar before taking their qualifying exams.
 Students must fulfill the following requirements before completion of the degree: The introductory seminar (GWS 200), a 200 level elective seminar taught in the Department of Gender and Women’s Studies (or an approved substitute taught by a member of the affiliated faculty), and a dissertation research seminar (GWS 220).
 A member of the GWS department or its affiliated faculty must be on the qualifying examination committee; a topic on women, gender, and sexuality must be on the qualifying examination, and a member of the GWS department or its affiliated faculty must be on the dissertation committee.